Simhyeon/r4d/docs/usage.md

 let mut processor = Processor::new()
     .purge(true)                                         // Purge undefined macro
     .greedy(true)                                        // Makes all macro greedy
-    .silent(true)                                        // Silents all errors and warnings .strict(true)                                        // Enable strict mode, panicks on any error .custom_rules(Some(vec![Path::new("rule.r4f")]))?    // Read from frozen rule files .write_to_file(Some(Path::new("out.txt")))?          // default is stdout
+    .silent(true)                                        // Silents all warnings
+	.nopanic(true)                                       // No panic in any circumstances .strict(true)                                        // Enable strict mode, panicks on any error .custom_rules(Some(vec![Path::new("rule.r4f")]))?    // Read from frozen rule files .write_to_file(Some(Path::new("out.txt")))?          // default is stdout